Essenceia/essenceia.github.io/content/hft/moldudp64.md

 {{< alert >}}
-We will be using an AXI steam data `axis_tdata` width of `64` bits for our illustration, but ultimately the goal is to make this parametrisable.
+We will be using an AXI steam data `axis_tdata` width of `64` bits for our illustration, but ultimately the goal is to make this parametrizable.
 {{< /alert >}}

 ## Message overlap

-As this implementation targets low latency,we want accept a new payload each cycle.\
+As this implementation targets low latency,we won't accept a new payload each cycle.\
 As of writing, **3** iterations of this module have been written, each aiming to improve latency.

 ### Version 1